micamash/odin-recipes/README.md

 ### What I learned

-Upon completing this project I have demonstrated my understanding of what I have learned via the HTML & CSS foundations courses on The Odin Project.
-I continued to build on this basic website as I progressed in the course using CSS grid, flexbox, and responsive web design.
+This project was started during the HTML course on The Odin Project.
+I continued to build on this website as I progressed in the program using CSS and responsive web design.

 ### Continued development